biplobmahadi/react-with-linter-formatter-gitHooks/README.md

 ### `npx create-react-app [your-app-name] --template linter-formatter-git-hooks`

-Create an app where linter, formatter, pre-commit git hook added.
+It creates an app where linter, formatter, pre-commit git hook added.

+### `npm run prepare` - (must run to initialize pre-commit git hook husky)

+You can see necessary scripts in `scripts` section.